By Marine Soubeille

 At one point, Harry Crews recalls a story told by his grandmother about killing “possums”.
 He explains that in the South, everyone knows a possum must be buried with its eyes looking downwards, otherwise it will come back and seek vengeance.
 If it is buried the right way, the possum will keep digging in the wrong direction and end up on the other side of the earth, unable to find its murderer.
 This tale qualifies as “southern” in every way: the possum holds a predominant place within southern culture, and its hunting is only the sport of a certain rural population.
 The moral of the story is about vengeance, and the return of the undead is a southern trope.
 Finally, the way the story is told sets it on the side of the southern dialect: the excessive use of g-dropping in “diggin’” and “lookin’”, the diminutive “possum”, the stresses and repetitions, etc. anchor the story in the Southern context.
 By recalling a childhood memory, the author also hints at the oral transmission of these stories, which is a defining part of the Southern character.
 He concludes: “Everything was stories and stories were everything.
 Everybody told stories.
 It was a way of saying who they were in the world, it was their understanding of themselves.”
 Thus, the audience understands that the legacy of such folk stories is what makes the South what it is now.
 Incidentally, one realizes that the aesthetic and narrative codes used by southern storytellers are similar to those used by literature or cinema to depict it.
 O’Connor’s Wise Blood, for instance, does mimic the southern dialect, and its cinematic adaptation in 1979 follows the same codes of diction, the same tone.
 More recently, in Beasts of the Southern Wild, a northern-made southern movie, the five-year-old Hushpuppy becomes the voice of the South and tells the tale of her people, starting with “there once was a Hushpuppy who lived in the Bathtub”.
 It is hard to know which of the northern-made myth or the Southerners first influenced the other, but it appears rather that one draws from the other to build what has finally become a common story.

 The limit of such an analysis is that the audience can only access these southern voices through the film, which is in itself the result of a process of selection and editing as any other movie.
 However “real” a documentary might claim to be, it can never present a taintless reality.
 Geiger confirms that “though as a cinematic form documentary is aligned to nonfiction and factuality, it’s easy enough to see that documentaries are constructs containing elements of subjective interpretation, selection, fictional techniques narrative modes and so on”.[xxvii]
 Discussing this allegation, Bill Nichols, in Representing Reality, establishes a number of categories to distinguish fiction from documentary in terms of purposes, means, setting and characters, or the viewer’s expectations towards the film.
 To focus only on a few of these criteria, the purpose of the documentary is not a narrative, with a plot and resolution, but an argument to prove.
-The setting is not world but the world, in which we all live, and the characters are not played by trained actors but are social actors, people playing themselves.[xxviii]
+The setting is not a world but the world, in which we all live, and the characters are not played by trained actors but are social actors, people playing themselves.[xxviii]
 In Searching for theWrong-Eyed Jesus, the purpose evoked in the first intertitle is to look for the South as it is pictured in Jim White’s eponymous album;[xxix] thus, from the outset, we know that the setting of the documentary will not exactly be the world but a constructed one, with a certain atmosphere, a certain poetry added to it, which does not belong to reality.
 The same goes for the social actors: if some of them are, indeed, anonymous folks, half of the people interviewed are musicians or writers (The Handsome Family, Johnny Dowd, David Eugene Edwards, Harry Crews…) who have not necessarily spent their whole lives in the Southbut share and heartily maintain this poetic view of the place.
 The fact that they are not named in the film however, might be a way to blur the line between them and the social actors and offer a unified vision.
 The documentary’s purpose is therefore not the direct telling of a tale, but the exposition of a persisting romanticised narrative constantly fed by all kinds of storytellers.
 All of this indicates that this documentary pushes towards what Nichols defines as the “performative” mode of representation.
 Indeed, among the different kinds of documentaries categorized by the scholar in his later work Introduction to Documentary,[xxx]the performative is the mode where the filmmaker clearly picks sides, arguing that the only way to know the world is through a subjective approach.
 Nichols explains that, for filmmakers using this mode, “meaning is an affect-laden phenomenon”, that is to say that the understanding of the world is only possible through feeling and experience, hence this documentary’s power to convey a poetic – and therefore subjective – sense of the South and of its experience by Southerners.

 Indeed, as we have seen, the first intertitle exposes the longing presence of two subjectivities in the vision the film displays: that of the musician Jim White, whose album is the reason the documentary was made and named, and the filmmaker Andrew Douglas who was so fascinated by the album he decided to see if he could find an illustration of it in southern reality.
 Both intend to share their fascinated vision of the South with the public, hence the numerous direct addresses, particularly in the beginning, where the off-screen voice of a child says: “Do you know what you’re looking for?
 Do you think this place is on a map?
 Will you know it when you see it?”.The same goes for Jim White’s conclusion: “I hope you found what you were looking for”.
 These words are not an invitation to discover the real world; they evoke a quest for a fantasized South, a place which does not appear on any map, but which can be recognized by the audience because it looks like the South displayed by so many southern fictions already mentioned.
 Apart from the setting and characters the film depicts, the gritty 16mm reel with which the film was shot seems to conjure up images from Boorman’s Deliverance(1972).
 The persistence of the myth, and the social character’s role in its construction are the real subjects of the film.